asterisk/documentation/docs/Deployment/PSTN-Connectivity/Signaling-System-Number-7.md

----
+!!! note

-**Note:**  In order to check out the code, you must have the subversion client installed.
+    In order to check out the code, you must have the subversion client installed.
 This is how to check them out from the public subversion server.

     These are the commands you would type to install them:

----
+[//]: # (end-note)